vrtdev/aws-cloudfront-authorizer/doc/readme.md

 The solution is deployed via [CloudFormation], using the [Serverless framework].
 It consists of four stacks:

- 1. The authorizer API-gateway and the Lambda functions to implement it, the parameter to store the JWT-secret and the associated [KMS key and policy], the [Cognito User Pool] and [Client].
+ 1. The authoriser API-gateway and the Lambda functions to implement it, the parameter to store the JWT-secret and the associated [KMS key and policy], the [Cognito User Pool] and [Client].